suraj95/flask-test/README.md

 # Inventory Management Web Application

 The goal is to create a web application using Flask framework to manage inventory of a list of products in respective warehouses.
 Imagine this application will be used in a shop or a warehouse that needs to keep track of various products and various locations.
-In order to connect our web app to the mysql database, we need a connector.
-Note that there are lots of Mysql connectors out there (mysqldb, pymysql) but most of them are deprecated and/or have shoddy documentation.
+In order to connect our web application to the mysql database, we are going to need a connector.
+Note that there are lots of Mysql connectors out there (mysqldb, pymysql) but most of them are either deprecated or have shoddy documentation.
 Even after using the official mysql-connector from the site, I was getting an error because the default authorization plugin (to encrypt/decrypt passwords) is caching_sha2_password which is no longer supported.
 I eventually solved it by downloading my-sql-connector-python using pip.

 The application covers the following functionalities: